 Today I’d like to introduce you to Missy from Graceful Little Honey Bee.

-I met Missy a little while back and am always impressed by how well she’s doing on her blog.
+I met Missy a little while back and am always super impressed by how well she’s doing on her blog.

 She has a knack for taking really complicated ideas and packaging them in a way that we can completely understand.